AxisCommunications/acap-runtime/README.md

 #### Native ACAP application
 <!-- markdownlint-enable MD024 -->

-To change the configuration of the ACAP runtime service, use the settings in the application drop down menu in the device GUI.
+To change the configuration of the ACAP Runtime service, use the settings in the application drop down menu in the device GUI.
 Note that the application needs to be restarted for any changes to take effect.